hazelcast/hazelcast-nodejs-client/README.md

 Bob is in IT department
 ```

-You see this example puts all IT personnel into a cluster-wide `personnelMap` and then prints all known personnel.
+You see this example puts all the IT personnel into a cluster-wide `personnelMap` and then prints all the known personnel.

-Now create `Sales.js` and run it using `node Sales.js`
+Now create a `Sales.js` file as shown below and run it using `node Sales.js`.

 **Sales.js**

 ```javascript
 let Client = require('hazelcast-client').Client;
 let Config = require('hazelcast-client').Config;